Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class5/README.md

 > ***ii.
 Test out Spades to make sure it's in your path***

-Load the workshop conda environment micro612.
+Load the course conda environment MICRO582.
 To make sure that your conda paths are set up correctly, try running Spades with the –h (help) flag, which should produce usage instruction.

 ```
 > check if spades is working.

-conda activate micro612
+conda activate MICRO582

 spades.py -h